tommyjohnny36/python-challenge/README.md

 * In addition, my final script prints both the analysis to the terminal and exports a text file with the results.

-## PyPoll - In this challenge, my Python script is mean to help a small, rural town modernize its vote counting process.
+## PyPoll - In this challenge, my Python script needs to help a small, rural town modernize its vote counting process.
 I am given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 My task was to create a Python script that analyzes the votes and calculates each of the following:
 1.)
 The total number of votes cast
 2.)
 A complete list of candidates who received votes 3.)
 The percentage of votes each candidate won